ZhijianZhou01/metav/README.md

 (1) download the refseq of viral protein (amino acid) from [ncbi refseq database](https://ftp.ncbi.nlm.nih.gov/refseq/release/viral/).

 (2) creat the viral nr database using [diamond](https://github.com/bbuchfink/diamond) software, for example, `diamond makedb -p 10 --in /home/zzj/nr/protein.fasta --db /home/zzj/nr/protein.dmnd`.
-Then, enter the file-path `/home/zzj/nr/protein.dmnd` in the `profiles.xml` file.
+Then, enter the path of file `/home/zzj/nr/protein.dmnd` in the `profiles.xml` file.

 <b>Tip</b>, the viral nr database generally does not need to be replaced in the short term.